-Students must complete a minimum of 90 credit hours with a minimum Grade Point Average (GPA) of 2.0 (C) average or better.
-All courses in this program must be completed with a 'C' or better.
-Thirty (30) of the last 45 credits must be earned at Southwestern before the Associate of Science degree is awarded.
+Students must complete a minimum of 13 credit hours with a minimum Grade Point Average (GPA) of 2.0 or better.
+All courses in the program must be completed with a 'C' or better.
+Nine (9) credits must be completed at Southwestern before the AAS EMT -Paramedic: Career Pathway Certificate of Completion: EMS Technician I is awarded.
+Complete the graduation application process one term prior to the term of completion (e.g., spring term graduates must apply during winter term).